 My agent ordered a salad.
 The soup looked good.
 I ordered fish chowder.
 Jerome sipped contentedly on his drink.
 Was that number 2 or number 3?
 Out came the contract.
 It seemed fair, but each time I reached for the pen, my agent waved it like a prop as she recounted her life in the world of publishing.
 Our food arrived.
 I grabbed the pen and signed the contract.
 There.
 It was done.

 Jerome ordered another drink.
 I ordered a beer.
 We toasted each other’s health.
 By my calculation, I had 30 minutes to finish the meal, guide Jerome and his wife into a taxi, and head for the airport.
 It was a heady moment.
 Then Jerome excused himself.
 He needed to use the bathroom.
-He pushed back his chair, caught his foot, and tumbled heavily to the ground.
+As he pushed back his chair, he caught his foot, and tumbled heavily to the ground.
 Oh my.
 Examining him, I was unsure if he’d fractured a hip or merely strained it.
 The wait staff called an ambulance but when it arrived, Jerome insisted he was fine.
 He insisted there was no need for him to go to the emergency room.
 By then, he’d sat up, against my advice, and attempted to crawl back into his seat.
 The owner came by and was naturally worried about liability.
 He insisted that Jerome go with the nice ambulance attendants.
 Jerome insisted he was fine, more than fine.
 I had a headache.
 Eventually, Jerome agreed to the ambulance.
 I agreed to take my agent home.

 I missed my flight but made the last U.S. Air connection out of Philadelphia that evening in time to make the last ferry to my home on Peaks Island, two miles off the coast of Portland, Maine.
 At 6 am the next morning, having spent the previous night at our local Comfort Inn, hijackers Mohamed Atta and Abdulaziz Alomari flew out of the Portland airport on a U.S. Airways Express to Boston.
 Later that morning they crashed their plane into the World Trade Center.